Food Tour Lisbon

 The prior to last stop on our tour was A Muralha Tapas e Vinhos where we tried several things: First was a plate with four different Portuguese cheeses.
 Francesco explained to us where the different cheeses came from and we tried them with crackers and a sweet tomato chutney.

-After that we had Salada de Polvo, an octopus salad with lots and garlic and olive oil.
+After that we had Salada de Polvo, an octopus salad with loads of garlic and olive oil.

 At some point we got a red wine from the Douro region in Northern Portugal.
 Then one of the owners brought flaming plates of Chorizo over.
 The sausage is placed on top of a special dish, then the dish is filled with alcohol which is set ablaze.